SUBSCRIBE

 Mångata

-At the narrow edge where the shallows plunge into the abyss lies the fleeting line between hunter and hunted blurs.
+At the narrow edge where the shallows plunge into the abyss, the fleeting line between hunter and hunted blurs.

 Large stonefly nymphs